jsnyder159/react-portfolio/README.md

   ## Description
   I used Bootstrap and React to make an updated personal portfolio.
-I plan on using this portfolio for something to send possible employeers to showcase my work and abilities.
+I plan on using this portfolio for something to send possible employers to showcase my work and abilities.

   ## Table of Contents